 Professor Kimura states that even though there is scientific evidence to explain the ruins, it might be difficult to come to an agreement with the archaeologists, as doing so changes history.

 The information gathered for presentation on this website was gathered using the new science of Geoglyphology.
 (Google keyword: Geoglyphology).
 The calculations performed on this website require the use of a special software called "Google Earth".
 Google's software is able to calculate true spherical bearings on a curved surface and then display them correctly on a flat plane.
+In the photos the true curvature is missing and only the endpoints were connected for simplicity.
 This software can be acquired free by searching the internet using the keywords "Google Earth".

 In spherical geometry all lines are curved along the surface and no lines are parallel.
 It is difficult to grasp the concept that two parallel headings can cross.
 That is because we are used to thinking in terms of Plane Geometry on a flat plane.
 However, this changes when you draw lines on a sphere.
 In dealing with a sphere you enter the realm of Spherical Geometry.

 Spherical Geometry is the study of figures on the surface of a sphere, as opposed to the type of geometry studied in plane geometry or solid geometry.
 In spherical geometry, straight lines are great circles, so any two lines will meet in two places.
 There are also no parallel lines.
 The angle between two lines in spherical geometry is the angle between the planes of the corresponding great circles, and a spherical triangle is defined by its three angles.
 There is no concept of similar triangles in plane geometry.